whosonfirst/go-rasterzen/README.md

     	The port for rasterd to listen for requests on (default 8080)
 ```

-A simple HTTP server for rasterized Netzen vector tiles. **Remember: this doesn't work yet.**
+A simple HTTP server for delivering rasterized Netzen vector (TMS or "slippy map") tiles.

 For example: